 Guaranteed analysis (Beef Air-Dried)

-On a dry-matter basis, protein is approximately 42% — well above what most kibble offers and appropriate for an active adult dog.
+On a dry-matter basis, protein sits around 42% — well above conventional kibble and appropriate for most active adult dogs.

 How it compares